stuartcryan/lastpass-alfred-workflow/README.md

 **Note**: Passwords with spaces at the beginning or end are _NOT_ supported

-## Version 1.3.1 update - Please Read
+## Version 1.4.0 update - Please Read

+*Alfred v4.1 and newer is required*

 -----
+* Fix for Alfred version 4.1 where the selected secrets is passed to the next workflow item in a different way
 * Added ctrl+shift modifier to open the url of an item in the default browser

 ## Version 1.3.0 update - Please Read